TerriaJS/TerriaMap/README.md

   loading only and refuses inline script execution, which may cause problems for some browsers such as Chrome.
 To overcome the problems, the gateway's default csp will be customised by file [terria-map-csp.json](magda/gateway/config/terria-map-csp.json).
-Please copy that json file to the root directory of magda-gateway-api before starting the gateway server.
+Please copy that json file to the root directory of magda-gateway before starting the gateway server.
 The gateway must be restarted whenever this json file is changed.

   ```
      cd magda-gateway